Azure/azure-service-operator/docs/hugo/content/ADR-2023-03-Post-Reconciliation-Extension.md

 - `PrivateEndpoints` with `ConnectionState` of `Approved`, `Rejected` or `Pending`.

-We need a way to allow the operator to handle the above case in a way where we can write an extension point to be called post reconciliation.
-Which allows the operator to set a custom condition on the resource based on the status we've received from ARM.
+We need a way to extend the operator to handle the above case, an extension point to be called post reconciliation allowing handwritten code to set a custom condition on the resource based on the status we've received from ARM.

 ## Decision